(This page printed from UtahRails.net, Copyright 2000-2011 Don Strack)

 The Idaho Northern Railroad became OWRR&N's Enaville Branch (32.8 miles), located at the far north end of Idaho's panhandle.

-(click here for information about the Idaho Northern Railway which became OSL's Idaho Northern Branch in 1912)
+(Read more about a different Idaho Northern -- the Idaho Northern Railway which became OSL's Idaho Northern Branch in 1912.)

 Timeline